thepearson/drupal_rollbar/README.md

 * Configurable environment (production, staging development etc)
 * PHP Exception handler.
 * PHP Error handler.
-* Watchdog error handler
+* Drupal Watchdog error handler
-* Ignore PHP watchdog errors.
+* Ignore Drupal watchdog PHP errors.
 (Don't send these to Rollbar)
 * Ability to turn off native PHP handlers and send all watchdog errors
 * JavaScript integration (send JS errors/exceptions to Rollbar.com)
+* PHP/JavaScript integration are seperate use them both or one or the other.

 Installation
 ============